 If you’ve used Apartment Solutions to help find your rental apartment or town home; chances are you will be packing up to move soon.
 Below are some moving tips to help save you time and money on your move.

 - Oragnize and Purge – Determine what you are moving with, storing, donating and selling first.
-Why pack and unpack items that you no longer need?
+Not doing this can be one of the biggest blunders when packing.
+After all, why pack and unpack items that you no longer need?
 Save time & money by sorting first.
 The best way to do this is to make categories; Clothing, Furniture, Electronics, Toys, Books, etc. Once you determine your categories have boxes/bags set aside and labeled for Storage, Donation, and Sale.

 - A quick and easy tip for your donation bags/boxes that will help save time is to schedule a free pick up using Donation Town for the items you no longer need.
 You can also call the organization you prefer to donate to and see if they offer free pick up.

 - For the items you plan to store long term you could look at getting a storage pod delivered to your home, condo, or apartment.
 You can find more information on this here.
 If long term storage isn’t necessary but the items you packed won’t be needed immediately take the extra time to label the box as storage with a note of what type of items are in the box so that when you go looking for your Christmas decorations or maternity clothes you won’t have to sift through a dozen boxes before finding the one you need.
 There also might be other items you wish to relocate along with you that could prove difficult doing so on your own, for example, you may not want to drive your vehicle a long distance, there are many different solutions you can find to have your vehicle relocated to your new location, even this exotic car shipping company offers services for many other vehicle types.
 So with the right research, it can be easy enough to accommodate for all of your belongings when it comes to moving.